cloudfoundry-incubator/kubo-deployment/docs/user-guide/README.md

 ## Deploying Kubo

-> **Note:** Make sure you have the latest version of `kubo-deployment` before continuing.
-Using tarballs that contain old versions of `kubo-deployment` might result in an error.

 Once the infrastructure has been set up, a Kubernetes cluster can be deployed by running `deploy_k8s`.
 This command will download all the packages necessary to deploy Kubernetes, and then bring up the master, worker, and etcd nodes as a managed cluster:

 ```bash